ballerina-platform/module-ballerina-persist/docs/spec/spec.md

     ```

 2. Insert Types
-    These are records used to insert data in the data source.
-It is the same as the entity type.
+    These are records used to update data in the data source.
+These are entity types without identifier fields.
+All fields will be optional.
+Record values can be initialized with the fields that need to be updated.
     ```ballerina
     type WorkspaceInsert Workspace;
     ```